Jan-Vincent Velazco: Pendragon

-Session and Other Works
+Sessions and other work

+In 2016, Velazco started touring with Esprit D'Air (fronted by Kai from the Sisters of Mercy), and has been their touring drummer since.
+In 2021, Velazco recorded drums for their single, 'Glaciers', which ended up in their charting album Oceans.

 In 2018, Velazco went on tour with Industrial rock musician Raymond Watts (Pig) in the U.S. supporting Killing Joke as part of their fortieth anniversary world tour.
 They performed the newly released album "Risen" plus some classics like "Juke Joint Jezebel" which was KMFDM’s biggest hit and was featured on films Bad Boys, and Mortal Kombat (1995) soundtrack.

 This was followed by a UK tour in 2020 supporting the Los Angeles-based band 3Teeth.

 In April 2019, Velazco was invited by Chris Dale to perform a special show in Sarajevo, Bosnia, commemorating 25 years since Bruce Dickinson’s band, Skunkworks (featuring Dale on bass), had played there during the war (as documented in the award-winning movie "Scream for me Sarajevo").
 The show was a sell-out success, filmed for national television and with Dickinson himself in attendance.

-In 2020, Velazco collaborated with Gabriel Agudo and Steve Rothery of Marillion to record the full length album “New Life”.
+In 2020, Velazco collaborated with Gabriel Agudo and Steve Rothery of Marillion to record the full length album New Life.

 In 2021, it was announced that Velazco recorded the drums for world renowned guitar virtuoso and former Ozzy Osbourne guitarist and Firewind founder, Gus G. The single, “Exosphere”, was released via AFM Records and also features Dennis Ward on bass.